 This survey is designed to measure the campus climate regarding sexual harassment and sexual violence (sexual assault, intimate partner violence, and stalking).
+Climate surveys have been identified as a best practice for universities to better understand sexual misconduct on their campuses.
+Tulane last conducted a climate survey in 2017.

 Tulane’s survey instrument was developed by the Administrator-Researcher Campus Climate Collaborative (ARC3).
 The leading researchers in sexual harassment and violence collaborated with Title IX administrators to create this survey.

 The ARC3 Survey was developed in response to the White House Task Force to Protect Students from Sexual Assault.
-It was designed assess perpetration and victimization of sexual misconduct on college campuses in the United States.
+It was designed to assess the perpetration and victimization of sexual misconduct on college campuses in the United States.
 Its questions also gather a comprehensive picture of a campus’ climate with regards to sexual violence issues.
 You can learn more about the survey instrument and ARC3 at the ARC3 website or its Wikipedia page.

 Tulane’s goal is to end sexual harassment and violence in our community, and the information students share in this survey will help the university in this effort.